My Bloody Valentine 3D: Critical response

-Review aggregator website Rotten Tomatoes reports that 61% of 109 critics gave the film a positive review, with the consensus reading: "This gory, senses-assaulting slasher film is an unpretentious, effective mix of old-school horror stylings and modern 3D technology".
+Screen Rant reported that the reviews of My Bloody Valentine 3D were positive, with praise "for being a fun, hyper-violent throwback slasher movie with the campy gimmick of being projected in 3D."
+Review aggregator website Rotten Tomatoes reports that 62% of 110 critics gave the film a positive review, with the consensus reading: "This gory, senses-assaulting slasher film is an unpretentious, effective mix of old-school horror stylings and modern 3D technology".
 On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 51 based on 11 reviews, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Joe Leydon of Variety said "director and co-editor Lussier (a frequent Wes Craven collaborator) plays the 3-D gimmick for all it's worth: Everything from tree branches and gun barrels to bloody pickaxes and bloodier body parts appears to jump off the screen.
 He also makes effective use of the depth-of-field illusion, allowing audiences long views of various chest cavities from which hearts have been rudely ripped.
 At the very least, the overall tech package is a great deal more impactful than that of the 3-D-lensed Friday the 13th Part III (1982)".
 He added, in spite of the "state-of-the-art 3-D camera trickery, which helmer Patrick Lussier shamelessly exploits to goose the audience with cheap thrills and full-bore gore, My Bloody Valentine is at heart an unabashedly retro work, reveling in the cliches and conventions of the slasher horror pics that proliferated in the early 1980s".